anastasiia-ria/neighbor/README.md

 Describe: beepBoop()

 Test: "It should return an array with a 0 if the number 0 is inputted"
 Code: beepBoop(0);
 Expected Output: 0

-Test: "It should return "Beep!" if the number 1 is inputted"
+Test: "It should return an array [0, 'Beep!'] if the number 1 is inputted"
 Code: beepBoop(1);
-Expected Output: "Beep!"
+Expected Output: 0, 'Beep!'

 Test: "It should return "Boop!" if the number 2 is inputted"
 Code: beepBoop(2);